pytek-io/demos/yahoofinancelive/description.md

 Fetch and display live [Yahoo Finance](https://finance.yahoo.com/) data.
 One can easily add  new tickers in the free input at the top or remove them using right click.
-Please note for this application to show something you need to select tickers which are actively traded (Don't expect to see much during weekends...).
+Please note for this application to show something you need to select tickers which are actively traded (don't expect to see much during weekends...).

 ### Key features